Williamson A. Sangma: Post-Meghalaya state formation

-In Meghalaya legislative assembly elections held in March 1972, after the new state was established, regional parties secured majority, while Congress secured nine seats out of total 60 seats in assembly.
+In the Meghalaya legislative assembly elections held in March 1972, after the new state was established, regional parties secured a majority, while Congress secured nine seats out of total 60 seats in assembly.
 W.A.
-Sangma of APHLC sworn in as its first Chief Minister with majority.
-However, with politics of defections and coalitions later, a faction of the APHLC led by W.A.
-Sangma merged with the Congress after the APHLC's Mendipather conference in 1976.
-This new merger provided the Congress strong footing in the new state, Meghalaya, particularly in the Garo Hills and east Khasi Hills.
+Sangma of the APHLC was sworn in as its first Chief Minister with a majority.
+However, a faction of the APHLC led by W.A.
+Sangma defected and merged with the Congress after the APHLC's Mendipather conference in 1976.
+This new merger provided the Congress with a strong footing in the new state, particularly in the Garo Hills and east Khasi Hills.

-With realisation of Meghalaya as a state, it ultimately united the areas of the Khasi, Jainta, and the Garo Hills under the leadership of Williamson Sangma.
-He being one of the major leaders of the hill statehood movement, he always craved for a better deal for the Garos, who were economically worse off than their Khasi-Jainta brethren.
+With the realisation of Meghalaya as a state, it ultimately united the areas of the Khasi, Jainta, and the Garo Hills under the leadership of Williamson Sangma.
+He being one of the major leaders of the hill statehood movement, he always craved a better deal for the Garos, who were economically worse off than their Khasi-Jainta brethren.
 He also made sure the Meghalaya Board of School Education (MBOSE), which he considered to be of prime importance, was in Garo Hills.

 In his honour

-After his death in 1999, succeeding Government of Meghalaya honoured him by naming several of public properties, including educational institutes on his name.
+After his death in 1999, succeeding Government of Meghalaya honoured him by naming of public properties, including educational institutes, after him.